-Sweet Potato Toast is a delicious, nutrition-packed way to start the day!
-So easy to make and how you can top is endless!
+This sweet potato toast recipe is a delicious, nutrition-packed way to start the day!
+So easy to make and how you can top them is endless.

 Kids love it too!